Learn what a Time Series Database is and why you should seriously consider adding one to your technology stack.

 This level could seem very high when it comes to data generated by humans.
 But it is very rapidly reached when dealing with machine data.
 Very soon the sole process of creating a time-based index would overwhelm the servers.
 This index is mandatory when dealing with time series.
 It would also bring them to a performance level too low for any purpose.

-These are the findings that led multiple teams to develop solutions taylored for time series data
+These are the findings that led multiple teams to develop solutions tailored for time series data

 The famous time series databases, which do not suffer from neither the flow, the number of series nor the size of the historical datasets they can deal with.
 The purpose of time series databases is to deal magnificently with data indexed by time that will rarely (if ever) be updated.

 As time series databases matured, their query capabilities evolved from simple query languages such as SQL or SQL like to more complete data flow languages such as the recent Flux or the more advanced WarpScript.
 The purpose of those languages is to enable you to perform complex analytics as close as possible to where the data is.
 That is why they are embedded in the time series database engines.

 A unique challenge

-Graph databases were created to solve graph related problems which were hard to deal with using traditional databases.
-In the same way time series databases were created to address the unique challenges of time series data.
+Graph databases were created to solve graph-related problems that were hard to deal with using traditional databases.
+In the same way, time series databases were created to address the unique challenges of time series data.